 "Someone mark it on the calendar, Daniel found writing that he didn't become instantly enthralled over."
 Jack mocked him but continued with "What does it say?" as an afterthought.

-"It says for everyone to watch your step."
+"It says for everyone to please watch your step."
 A voice stated from behind them.
 All four of them whipped around instantly alert and ready for an attack.

 Standing behind them was a young woman.
 She was wearing knee high leather boots, brown shorts, and a tan shirt.
 Her light brown hair was shoulder length and her sleeves were rolled up.
 She carried a largish black backpack with green trim that was very full.
 Jack eyed her with suspicion when she said, "Hi There, Are you from the Planet Earth?"
 The woman looked them over as they answer.